nvbogachev/homepage/content/teaching/gaddg21s.md

 +++

-{{< figure src="img/poster-bogachev-course.jpg" title="" width="1000">}}
+{{< figure src="img/poster-bogachev-course.jpg" title="" width="950">}}

 ## English description

-Here is the page of my course "Geometry, arithmetic and dynamics of discrete groups", which I'm reading (in Russian) for the 3rd--5th year students or PhD students of IUM, MIPT, and HSE.
+Here is the page of my course "Geometry, arithmetic and dynamics of discrete groups" (in Russian) for the 3rd--5th year students or PhD students of IUM, MIPT, and HSE.
 The course is conducted online via Zoom.